 - You require to send further information to support your application

 - You are not eligible for funding

 You have been approved

 Once you have received your letter from the funding body advising you that you are now approved for funding, you will need to arrange a needs assessment appointment.
-Please find an example of an approval letter - 08/05/15 - The 2015/16 sample letter will be uploaded shortly.
 To find a nearby Disabled Students Allowances Quality Assurance Group (DSA-QAG) approved assessment centre please click here.